epinna/tplmap/README.md

 The tool can be used by security researches and penetration testers, to detect and exploit vulnerabilities and study the template injection flaws.

 Tplmap template engines support an capabilities can be extended via plugins.
-Several sandbox break-out methodologies came from James Kett's research [Server-Side Template Injection: RCE For The Modern Web App][1] and other researches.
+Several sandbox break-out methodologies came from James Kett's research [Server-Side Template Injection: RCE For The Modern Web App][1] and other original researches.

 As advanced features Tplmap detects and achieves command execution in case of blind injections and is able to inject in code context.